wjakob/nanobind/docs/api_core.rst

       explain it in docstrings and stubs (``str(value)``) does not produce acceptable output.

-   .. cpp:function:: arg &lock(bool value = true)
+   .. cpp:function:: arg_locked lock()

-      Set a flag noting that this argument must be locked when dispatching a function call in free-threaded Python extensions.
+      Return an argument annotation that is like this one but also requests that this argument be locked when dispatching a function call in free-threaded Python extensions.
 It does nothing in regular GIL-protected extensions.

 .. cpp:struct:: is_method